seongwoohan/cell_lineage/README.md

 2. Save barcode as key and gene sequence as value
 3. Trim fastq data with the Trimmomatic software to remove low-quality bases

+Generated file from the code is in textfile folder